bearframework/bearframework/README.md

 **A framework born in 2016**

 The goal of Bear Framework is to help you start your next web project in less than a minute and help you make it successful.
-You've got routing, data storage, addons, logging, assets helpers, HTML Server Components and many more useful tools.
+You've got <a href="http://bearframework.com/documentation/routing/">routing</a>, <a href="http://bearframework.com/documentation/data/">data storage</a>, <a href="http://bearframework.com/documentation/addons/">addons</a>, <a href="http://bearframework.com/documentation/logging/">logging</a>, <a href="http://bearframework.com/documentation/assets/">assets helpers</a> and <a href="http://bearframework.com/documentation/">many more useful tools</a>.

 [![Build Status](https://travis-ci.org/bearframework/bearframework.svg)](https://travis-ci.org/bearframework/bearframework)
 [![Latest Stable Version](https://poser.pugx.org/bearframework/bearframework/v/stable)](https://packagist.org/packages/bearframework/bearframework)